zentrocdot/ComfyUI-Simple_Image_To_Prompt/README.md

 <img src="./images/workflow_preview.png" alt="workflow preview" width="1024">
 <p><i>Figure 2: Example workflow preview</i></p>

-Read the next section why I do not propose to use a automatic image generation.
+<p align="justify">Read the next section why I do not propose to use a automatic image generation.</p>

 What the Workflow/Node Does

-Each time one let run the workflow Moon dream is generating a new answer.
+<p align="justify">Each time one let run the workflow Moon dream is generating
+a new answer.
 No two answers will be the same.
-This way it make sense to run the workflow different times untill one get an answer which one likes more than an other answer.
+This way it make sense to run the workflow different times untill one get an answer which one likes more than an other answer.</p>

 # Installation